Tuvalu

 Climate change is often associated with a few more degrees, more rain and less regular seasons.

-In some parts of the world, climate change is heavily impacting the lives of the inhabitants.
+In some parts of the world, climate change is having a major impact on people’s lives.

 I think, for example, about Antarctica, Patagonia and Tierra del Fuego, where I have seen glaciers that have receded hundreds of metres compared to a few years ago.